davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 }
 ```

-And the other nodes &mdash; the "followers" &mdash; might work like this:
+The followers might work like this:

 ```
 client {